 Emotionally independent people with healthy mindsets give simply because they want to give, not because they expect anything in return, even appreciation.
 When others give to them, they accept those gifts without the need to return anything in a quid pro quo fashion.
 Relationships between people with healthy mindsets involve a natural, spontaneous flow of give and take.
 In these types of relationships strong bonds and deep roots will form.

 If even one party can learn to understand themselves, though, as stated above, the toxic relationship cycle can be broken.
 A very important reason to strive to break this cycle is that, if you have children, this cycle can easily be passed down and continued by them.
 Children experiencing toxic relationships are often drawn into toxic relationships of their own.
-If you can heal yourself, you will be in a much better position to help your children learn how to develop healthy relationships.
+If you can heal yourself, though, you will be in a much better position to help your children learn how to develop healthy relationships.

 With the above said, it should be acknowledged that if emotional abuse is egregious, one-sided, and pervasive, with the abuser being completely unwilling to change, then divorce could very well be the best solution, the same as with physical violence.
 You won't be able to see this situation clearly, though, unless you first eliminate your own distorted perceptions and master your own reactions stemming from such misperceptions.

 In the end, expect divorce to be an extremely painful process regardless of the cause.
 Because of this, make sure the uncontrollable pain (i.e., the pain that does not come from lacking genuine love for yourself, which can be remedied with proper therapy and mindfulness) of staying married is greater than the pain for you and your children that will inevitably result by going through a divorce.

 Whether you get a divorce or not, hopefully you will ultimately reach the point where you can master yourself, learn how to love yourself genuinely, and learn how to feel compassion and understanding for the other party in an unconditional manner, while also maintaining healthy boundaries for yourself.